 Amie Kaufman — My friend and critique partner (and co-author for THESE BROKEN STARS!), without whom SKYLARK probably wouldn’t exist, and certainly wouldn’t exist as it does now.
 We work together at every stage of our various projects, and collaborate on works as well.
 Her site is full of great writing tips, too!

 Kimberly Norman — Kimberly Norman runs a wonderful listing of authors who do school visits, organizing them by state to make it super easy to find authors near you.
 Go check her out!

-Kim Nguyen — Like my web site?
+Tessa Elwood — Like my web site?
 Unfortunately, I can’t take any credit for it.
-Kim Nguyen is a five-year design school graduate, and ridiculously talented; I’m sooo lucky to have her for a friend.
-If you like my site and think you might want to commission her for one of your own, definitely go check out her web site.
+If you like my site and think you might want to commission her for one of your own, definitely go check out Tessa’s web site, Pop Color.